 The best part about an empty space is the unlimited potential it has!
 Without the stationary set up of heavy-duty filing cabinets or desks in place, your empty office space can become a versatile, multipurpose area for all of your workplace needs – it can be available to employees to be transformed for any occasion on-demand, or with the addition of a few makeshift tables, chairs and a whiteboard, be used as an impromptu conference or meeting room.

-If you want to go one step further, space operators around the world are now adding standalone office pods furnished as a workspace or meeting room as an effective way to create a private multi-functional space in offices, building lobbies, malls, train stations and more, so people have a soundproof booth to jump into whenever they need to take a call or get some work done.
+If you want to go one step further, space operators around the world are now adding standalone office pods furnished as a workspace or meeting room as an effective way to create a private multi-functional space in offices, building lobbies, malls, train stations and more.
+People can have a soundproof booth to jump into whenever they need to take a call, get some work done, or simply get a quiet rest space.
 If you’re interested to find out more, check out our QUBIC work pod!

 Unless you’ve been living under a rock for the past decade, you’ll have heard everyone talking about how a distributed workforce model is ‘the new normal’.
 Gone is the traditional office where you have a head office and cubicles dividing each department and in comes remote workers and flexible schedules as part of a new leaner workplace organization.
 And with that, the rocketing popularity of hot-desking aka an office set-up with no permanent, assigned seats.

 So, if your office comprises of remote teams, rather than have everyone sit at their own seats that remain empty half the time, have teams utilize hot desks as and when they come into the office.